petk/php-build-system/docs/cmake-code-style.md

 #### 3.1.2.
 Directory variables

 Directory variables are those confined to the current `CMakeLists.txt` and its child directories.
-To distinguish them, these variables should be in UPPER_CASE.
+To distinguish them, these variables should be in *UPPER_CASE*.

 ```cmake
 set(VAR <value>)